 The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

-Small Congregation Grants provides financial assistance to members of congregations with 250 or fewer households who wish to attend URJ programs such as the Biennial or the Scheidt Seminar.
+Small Congregation Grants provide financial assistance to members of congregations with 250 or fewer households who wish to attend URJ programs such as the URJ Biennial or the Scheidt Seminar.
 To apply, visit the appropriate program page.

-The Had’rachah Seminar for Lay Leadership in Ritual Life trains individuals to lead services and conduct some life cycle ceremonies in support of the spiritual life of their small congregations with solo, part-time, or no clergy.
-Ongoing training continues for one year following the course.
+The URJ Had’rachah Program for Lay Leadership in Ritual Life trains individuals to lead services and conduct some life cycle ceremonies in support of the spiritual life of their small congregations with solo, part-time, or no clergy.
 Learn more.

 The PJ Library-URJ-WRJ® Partnership provides grants to small congregations in communities not served by the PJ Library program, enabling these congregations to offer free book subscriptions to local families with young children.
 Learn more.

 The URJ Small Congregations Worship Active Learning Network (ALN) is intended for lay leaders in small congregations who do not have clergy or have very limited visitation from clergy.
 This ALN shares best principles to creating more meaningful worship moments in the congregation.
 It is particularly beneficial for lay leaders who have previously attended the URJ Had’rachah Seminar for Lay Leadership in Ritual Life.
 It consists of 5 bi-weekly live sessions, in addition to opportunities for offline discussion, small group work, and problem-solving.
 Learn more.